After training at London's Central School, I made my professional debut in a 1962

 Tony nomination) with Ruth Gordon, and SAINT

 JOAN.
-Then in the 1985/86 season I appeared with Rex Harrison, Claudette Colbert,
+Then in the 1985/86 season she appeared with Rex Harrison, Claudette Colbert,

 and Jeremy Brett in AREN'T WE ALL? and with Mary Tyler Moore in A. R. Gurney's SWEET SUE.

-Outside New York, I was in MISALLIANCE in Chicago with Irene Worth, (earning the
+Outside New York, she was in MISALLIANCE in Chicago with Irene Worth, (earning the

 Sarah Siddons and Joseph Jefferson awards), TWELFTH NIGHT at the American Shakespeare